Quarto

 Positron enhances how you can use Quarto in several important ways:

-A Quarto document in Positron, with narrative, executable code chunks, and the rendered preview in Positron’s integrated Viewer Pane.
+A Quarto document in Positron, with narrative, executable code chunks, and the rendered preview in Positron’s integrated Viewer pane.

 Learn more in the Quarto documentation about getting started with Quarto and Positron, or the details of using Positron as a tool for working with Quarto.